MaxAlyokhin/audio-motion-interface/README.md

 The **Smartphone position on the γ axis** field shows the tilt angle in the semisphere.
 This tilt angle determines the frequency of the synthesized sound.

-The **Motion Status** field shows `true` when the cutoff is exceeded and the system is generating sounds in the current batch.
+The **Motion status** field shows `true` when the cutoff is exceeded and the system is generating sounds in the current batch.
 In the `false` position, the system is in standby mode when the cutoff is exceeded and generates no sound.

 The field **Maximum value** shows the maximum speed of movement for the whole session (i.e. from the moment of opening the tab, to the current moment).